guannanqu/guannanqu.github.io/_pages/about.md

 ### Guannan Qu
 Assistant Professor
-Department of Electrical and Computer Engineering.
+Department of Electrical and Computer Engineering
-Carnegie Mellon University.
+Carnegie Mellon University

+**Contact:** gqu [at] andrew.cmu.edu

 I am an assistant professor at the Department of Electrical and Computer Engineering at Carnegie Mellon University.
 From 2019 to 2021, I was a CMI and Resnick postdoc in the CMS Department of California Institute of Technology, working with Prof. Steven Low and Prof. Adam Wierman.
 I obtained my Ph.D. degree from Harvard SEAS working with Prof. Na Li in 2019.
 I obtained my B.S. degree from Tsinghua University in Beijing, China in 2014.